leschtz/devops-journey/projects/iam_management_aws.md

 ## Learning Goals

 - Work with Identity and Access Management
-- Learn about Least-Resources Principles
+- Learn about Least-privilege Principles

 ## Learnable Technology